 Palace of Holyroodhouse

-The official resident of Her Majesty, The Queen in Scotland.
+The official resident of His Majesty, King in Scotland.

 Located on the Royal Mile, guided tours are a great way to access the art and history of this landmark building.

 Brilliant interactive visitor attraction brings the story of planet Earth to life.

 Discover life onboard a ship that served the royal family for over 40 years.